 Every business is exposed to risks regardless of whether they are caused by fluctuating markets or supply chain disruptions changes in the political landscape, or even shifts in regulations.
 It is the ability to be able anticipate reduce and manage such risks differentiates resilient businesses from the weak ones.

-An CFO in Saudi Arabia identifies potential financial risks before they become a problem and develops strategies to reduce the impact.
-This could include diversifying revenue streams and securing credit facilities, conserving healthy cash reserves as well as investing into insurance options.
-Beyond financial risk Beyond financial risks, the CFO is also involved in broader business continuity plans by working with the human resources, operations as well as legal departments.
+A CFO in Saudi Arabia, made accessible through MFD, identifies potential financial risks before they become problems and develops strategies to reduce their impact.
+This could include diversifying revenue streams, securing credit facilities, conserving healthy cash reserves, as well as investing in insurance options.
+Beyond financial risks, CFOs also contribute to broader business continuity planning in collaboration with HR, operations, and legal departments.

 This results in an organisation that is not only better prepared for challenges, but also able to capitalize on new opportunities in a confident manner.